ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/NFT-Marketplace-on-Avalanche/README.md

 That's all we need to do.
 Now, we have a functional marketplace where we can create auctions and sell NFT's.
 We had an attribute called `value` that is assigned randomly to each of the NFT's.
 We've displayed this attribute on the auction page.

 If this were an image or any attribute else instead of an integer, we would still be able to display it by making a simple change in our code.
-For instance, to retrieve the metadata (image URL and other attributes) of an NFT token, use the `tokenURI(uint256 tokenId)` function to get the token uri from the NFT contract.
+For instance, to retrieve the metadata (image URL and other attributes) of an NFT token, use the `tokenURI(uint256 tokenId)` function to get the token URI from the NFT contract.
 You may want to take a look at [`IERC721Metadata`](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#IERC721Metadata) to learn more about it.

-# Using with other NFT contracts
+# Using with Other NFT Contracts

 Selling another NFT instead of creating a contract is possible.
 As you may have noticed, we have only used the `approve` and `transferFrom` functions to transfer the NFT to our Market Place contract.
 Those functions are a standard in ERC-721, so this marketplace is compatible with almost any NFT token.

-# Next steps
+## Next Steps

 There are a couple of things to test and consider before going any further.